No. Our volunteer GALs do not take the children into their homes or transport them.

 - The desire to give 4-6 hours a month to a child

-Many GAL volunteers work full time and find the experience flexible enough to accommodate their schedules.
+Many volunteer GALs work full time and find the experience flexible enough to accommodate their schedules.
 You will go to court about 2-4 times a year and attend a few daytime meetings.
-The rest of a GAL volunteer’s work is done on his or her own time – visiting the child, reviewing records, and reading and writing reports.
+The rest of a volunteer GAL’s work is done on his or her own time – visiting the child, reviewing records, and reading and writing reports.
 You will meet, email, and call others involved in the case.
 Throughout a child’s case, volunteers typically spend an average of 4-6 hours a month.

-GAL volunteers are assigned to a case after the alleged child abuse or neglect has occurred.
-The GAL’s focus is on determining the child’s current and future needs.
-GAL staff provides emotional support and guidance throughout the case and accompanies volunteers to court hearings.
+Volunteer GALs are assigned to a case after the alleged child abuse or neglect has occurred.
+The volunteer GAL’s focus is on determining the child’s current and future needs.
+GAL program employees provide emotional support and guidance throughout the case and accompany volunteers to court hearings.

-GAL volunteers are never expected or encouraged to place themselves in dangerous situations.
-The work of a GAL is challenging, but you will always have the support of a GAL staff person.
+Volunteer GALs are never expected or encouraged to place themselves in dangerous situations.
+The work of a volunteer GAL is challenging, but you will always have the support of a GAL program staff person.

-GAL volunteers work with children who have been abused or neglected and are under the protection of DSS and the Family Court System.
+Volunteer GALs work with children who have been abused or neglected and are under the protection of DSS and the family court system.
 These children could be living in a foster home or a relative’s home.
 They range in age from newborn to teenager and in numbers from one child on a case to a large sibling group.
 Volunteers can choose an age range that they prefer to work with.
 We provide a GAL to every child who needs one.

 Absolutely.
-GAL volunteers offer children a consistent helping hand to guide them through the foster care system and a strong voice advocating on their behalf.
+Volunteer GALs offer children a consistent helping hand to guide them through the foster care system and a strong voice advocating on their behalf.
 As a result, children represented by a GAL are more likely to:

 - Receive the services and resources they and their families need